Dream Content Analysis Explained

 Dream content analysis shows dreams are not bizarre, but usually concern everyday situations that could happen in waking life.
 Even if something bizarre happens, the dreamer usually realizes it as unusual.
 For example, a dreamer might report, “I saw my grandfather, but he died years ago, so it seemed strange I would see him.”
 Even if someone flies in a dream, the dreamer notes it as an unusual experience.
 Studies show, only two percent of dreams are contain bizarre elements.
 Some theorize that people with psychological pathologies would have a higher percentage of bizarre dreams.

 Researchers in other fields of dream research may say dreams have something do to with processing memories, or dreams are just random thoughts from the sleeping mind, or dreams process negative experiences from the day and are therefore best forgotten.
 All these theories are outside of the study of dream content analysis.
 Content analysis has found consistency in three areas:

 Commonalities in all people's dreams.
 Continuity in one individual's dreams over time.
 Continuity between dreams and waking concerns.

 Dream content analysis also acknowledges dreams may play a part in life transitions or times of crisis.
-The images from dreams may provide insights, or ask the dreamer to consider a new perspective.
-Dreams may also suggest new images to artists, music to musicians, plot ideas to writers, or breakthroughs to inventors.
+The images from dreams may provide insights, or beckon the dreamer to consider a new perspective.
+Dreams may also suggest creative images to artists, new music to musicians, plot ideas to writers, or breakthroughs to inventors.
 Dreams might also provide a good way to discuss personal issues.
 Instead of directly disclosing thoughts and feelings, people might feel more comfortable talking about a dream that covers the same issues.
 However, content analysis does not characterize dreams as a problem solving process.

 Dream content analysis is a scientific approach to dream studies.
 The goal is to learn how dreams work and why we dream.